Non-vanishing Theorems for Quadratic Twists of Elliptic Curves: Introduction

+We remark that Abbes--Ullmo \cite{Abbes} have proven this assumption whenever $C_E$ is an odd integer.
+In the present paper, we shall be interested in studying the Birch--Swinnerton-Dyer conjecture for quadratic twists $E^{(M)}$ of $E$, where $M$ will always be assumed to be the a square-free, positive or negative integer with $M \equiv 1 \mod 4$.
+Let $\Omega_{E^{(M)}}^+$ denote the least positive real period of a N\'{e}ron differential on a global minimal Weierstrass equation for $E^{(M)}$, and define

-which is well known to be a rational number, where $\Omega_\infty(E^{(M)})$ is the least real period of $E^{(M)}$.
-We will always normalise the order valuation at $2$ by $ord_2(2) = 1$.
-Let $F(x)$ be the $2$-division polynomial of $E$.
-When $F(x)$ is irreducible over $\BQ$, we define $F$ to be the field obtained by adjoining to $\BQ$ one fixed root of $F(x)$.
+It is well known that $L^{(alg)}(E^{(M)}, 1)$ is a rational number.
+We write $ord_2$ for the order valuation of $\BQ$ at the prime $2$, with the normalization $ord_2(2) = 1$.
+Also we define $ord_2(0) = \infty$.
+Let $f(x)$ be the $2$-division polynomial of $E$.
+When $f(x)$ is irreducible over $\BQ$, we define $F$ to be the field obtained by adjoining to $\BQ$ one fixed root of $f(x)$.
 Let $q$ be any prime of good reduction for $E$, and let $a_q$ be the trace of Frobenius at $q$ on $E$ and denote $N_q:=1+q-a_q$.
 For each integer $m > 1$, let $E[m]$ denote the group of $m$-division points on $E$.
 Also, we define a rational prime $q$ to be inert in the field $F$ if it is unramified and there is a unique prime of $F$ above $q$.
-By applying some results by Manin \cite{Manin} and Cremona \cite{Cre1} on modular symbols, we prove the following general results.
+By applying some results by Manin \cite{Manin} and Cremona \cite{Cremona} on modular symbols, we prove the following general results.
+Of course, we make use below of the fundamental theorem of Kolyvagin \cite{Kolyvagin} which asserts that, if the complex $L$-series of an elliptic curve defined over $\BQ$ does not vanish at the point $s=1$, then both the Mordell--Weil group and the Tate--Shafarevich group of the curve are finite.
+Throughout this paper, we always assume that the Manin constant is always odd.
+By \cite{Abbes} this is no assumption at all if the conductor of the elliptic curve is odd, and the conjecture that the Manin constant is always $1$ has been verified numerically by Cremona for all curves of conductor less than $60000$.

 We first give results for curves $E$ with $E[2](\BQ) = 0$.